Engaging All: Strategies for Thriving in Complexity

 #amexleads Livestream | April 1, 2019

 The world around us is becoming more complex.
 Understanding this complexity is especially relevant when trying to solve social problems.
-This year's American Express Leadership Academy Global Alumni Summit will include a special livestream conversation on Monday, April 1st at 3:30pm EDT featuring Bill Drayton, founder and CEO of Ashoka in conversation with Stacy Palmer, editor of The Chronicle of Philanthropy.
-Bill will share his extensive experience in the social sector, and will discuss strategies for engaging various stakeholder to thrive in our complex society.
-During the Livestream, we will be taking questions for Stacy and Bill via Twitter using #amexleads.
+This year's American Express Leadership Academy Global Alumni Summit, held in Washington, DC, on April 1-2, 2019, included a special livestream discussion featuring Bill Drayton, founder and CEO of Ashoka in conversation with Stacy Palmer, editor of The Chronicle of Philanthropy.
+Bill shared his extensive experience in the social sector, and discussed strategies for engaging various stakeholders to thrive in our complex society.

 About the Speakers